Credit Suisse reduces Sandy side pocket in insurance fund

-LONDON (Reuters) - Credit Suisse (CS) CSGN.VX has released around 80 percent of funds it set aside to protect investors from potential losses on superstorm Sandy after deciding they would not be impacted by the hurricane.
+LONDON, Feb 27 (Reuters) - Credit Suisse (CS) has released around 80 percent of funds it set aside to protect investors from potential losses on superstorm Sandy after deciding they would not be impacted by the hurricane.

 The bank said on Wednesday its dedicated insurance linked securities (ILS) fund was “highly unlikely” to be triggered by Sandy losses based on a recent industry loss estimate.